28 March 2022 | Financial Planning & Analysis

 How to Create a Cash Flow Projection in 5 Steps

 This step is nice and easy.
-Head into your banking app or financial modeling platform, and grab your bank account balance.
+Head into your banking app or financial planning platform, and grab your total cash balance across all bank accounts or other cash accounts.

 This is the “opening balance” for the period of your cash flow projection.
-In this example, we’re going to do a monthly cash flow projection, so this will be your opening balance for the month.
+In this example, we’re going to do a monthly cash flow projection, so the opening balance is the closing balance of the previous month.

-Now, you’ll need to estimate the amount of money you’re going to receive for the month.
+Now, you’ll need to estimate the amount of money you’re going to receive for the upcoming month—your anticipated positive cash flow.
+Don’t forget to include other sources of cash beyond sales revenue.

 Here’s where to pull this data from: